godaddy/asherah/docs/Internals.md

             Queue SK for rotation
             Queue IK for rotation
         Else
-            Create new IK from crypto library (i.e. openssl) Use SK to encrypt IK
+            Create new IK from crypto library (e.g. openssl) Use SK to encrypt IK
             Create and write new IK EKR in metadata persistence Delete message